 She’s a Metal rebel.
 She’s a talented musician and a brilliant artist.
 She’s an influencer that people await to see her posts and interact with.
 She’s a Metal Goddess.
 She is Mikaela Attard.

-We’ve known Mikaela at FemMetal as the vocalist of Extreme Metal band, Martyrium.
+We’ve known Mikaela at FemMetal as an Extreme Metal vocalist.
 And now we had the chance to chat with Mikaela and learn more about her ideas and her music and her upcoming solo album.
 We hope you enjoy this interview with Mikaela Attard as much as we did.

 Mikaela: Hey FemMetal!
 Thank you for having me.
 I’m great thanks, hope you all are well too!